 London is a big city, not just from what there is to see and do, but also from a geographical perspective, covering a large area.
-There are areas that are very far and hard to get to from the centre of town (think over an hour using public transport), there are also areas without an Underground station, making getting to and from the centre very difficult and time-consuming.
+There are areas that are very far and hard to get to from the center of town (think over an hour using public transport), there are also areas without an Underground station, making getting to and from the center very difficult and time-consuming.
 London is one of the greatest cities in the world, but there are still some areas that are best avoided at night (and maybe even during the day).

 Generally, areas best avoided are those with limited public transport and no underground stations, as well as those far south (past the River Thames), or east past Whitechapel.

-Never book a hotel or apartment with bad reviews, always check the star rating and don’t stay in hotels with less than 70% approval.
+Never book a hotel or apartment with bad reviews, always check the star rating, and don’t stay in hotels with less than 70% approval.
 It is always good advice to read recent reviews on the site you are booking and on other sites too, although know these reviews are just that, nothing is ever perfect, so best to follow your instinct.